7 Warnings to Shoppers From Ex-Walmart Employees

 None of the employees are product experts.

 In fact, a general lack of knowledge is basically baked into employee training.
-"We're trained to read the box and basically tell you what we see on the box," says former employee Paris Mars, a social media influencer who goes by the handle Heyparis, in a YouTube video.
-The only exception are the workers in the cell phone department, who are employed by the phone companies instead of by Walmart.
+"We're trained to read the box and basically tell you what we see on the box," said Mars.
+The only exception is the workers in the cell phone department, who are employed by phone companies instead of by Walmart.

 For more retail advice delivered straight to your inbox, sign up for our daily newsletter.